payalpatra/payalpatra/README.md

 I am at present pursuing my Bachelor's degree in Computer Science and Engineering.
 I have a serious passion for Full stack web development.
 I ❤️ building responsive Websites and Web applications with amazing UI/UX.
 - 🔭 I’m currently working on Full Stack Web Applications as well as Improving My Problem Solving Skills.
 - 🌱 I’m currently learning [TypeScript](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_TypeScript)
-- ⚡ Fun fact: My best skill is actually to eat Pizza.
-I am the undisputed queen of Pizza challenges.😄
+- ⚡ Accomplishment : I won the "Best Young Developer" Title for [Datastax Holiday Hackathon](https://datastaxastra.hackerearth.com/#:~:text=The%20DataStax%20Holiday%20Hackathon%20is,us%20what%20you%20can%20do.) with a cash prize of 500 Dollars.

 <h3 align="left">Let's Connect: 🚀</h3>
 <p align="left">